 Oakwood Theme Park

 If you're looking for an adrenaline-fuelled day out then Oakwood Theme Park is perfect for you.
-Climb aboard the Treetops Coaster or try Speed - hold tight and get ready for fast, furious fun at speeds of up to 95kph!
+Climb aboard the Treetops Coaster or try Speed - hold tight and get ready for 2000 feet of fast, furious fun at speeds of up to 95kph!

 What makes it special

 13+ years - £20.25

 3 - 12 years - £13.50

 Folly Farm is so much more than just a farm.
 There's also a zoo, a vintage funfair and a whole host of indoor and outdoor adventure play for you to enjoy.

 Whether you want a relaxing afternoon, a sports-filled activity fun day out, or an adrenalin-fuelled, extreme adventure day, Heatherton has it all!

 This mighty fortress is largely intact and its endless passages, tunnels and stairways are great to explore.
 Make sure you don't miss the medieval life exhibitions.